primercoder/for_fun/README.md

 The source code is very easy

-You can run it on windows system with most of the compilers, and mine is Visual Studio.
+You can run the code on Windows with Visual Studio installed.

 Or you can download the .exe file, it is the release version so that you can run it without any environment.